Awards and Research Grants

 AIFA Research Grants

 AIFA research grants are selected each year through a transparent and robust grant selection process.
-This process involves an independent, voluntary expert panel comprising seven leading immunology and allergy clinicians and scientists.
+This process involves an independent, voluntary expert panel comprising leading immunology and allergy clinicians and scientists.

 AIFA research grants encourage:

 - Early career researchers who may not yet receive grants from the NHMRC or other organisations.

 - Collaborations between researchers and institutions throughout Australia and New Zealand.

 - Research projects that will translate to better treatment and care for patients with allergy and other immune diseases.

 Tax deductible donations to AIFA can be made online at www.allergyimmunology.org.au/donate